Table of Content

 Abscisic Acid Function

 - It is a growth-inhibiting hormone.
 ABAs act as an antagonist to GAs.
 It inhibits plant metabolism and regulates abscission and dormancy.
-It is also called “stress hormone” as it increases tolerance of plants.
+It is also called “stress hormone” as it increases the tolerance of plants.

 - Induces abscission of leaves and fruits